All Products

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

-2. On the Clusters page, find the cluster you want and click its name.
-In the left navigation pane, choose Operations > Log Center.
+2. On the Clusters page, click the name of your cluster.
+In the left navigation pane, click Operations > Log Center.

-3. On the Log Center page, click the Application Logs tab and select a Logstore to view the logs of containers.
+3. On the Log Center page, click the Application Logs tab, select a Logstore to view container logs.